hidekuma/asyncurl/README.md

 ac_fetch.parallel(urls)
 ```

-List of url will be added to `asyncio.Queue`. so do like this if you want better performance.
+List of url will be added to `asyncio.Queue`, which is spend time of `O(n)`. so if you want better performance, don't send list of url to `parallel()`.

+Recommended solution is:
 ```python
 for x in range(2):
     ac_fetch.queue.put_nowait('http://localhost')